Victoria holds a plum out to me. She is sitting in her usual place next to the curb in front of the supermarket.

 “Ok, I’ll take three pears and six plums.
 How much is that?”

 “Here, I’ll give you 4 pears and 10 plums for 35,000.”

 I’m always sure I’m on the wrong side of the bargain but then agree, as long as I have the money to spend.

 “And your mother?” she asks me.

 “Oh, my sister-in-law.
 She’s home, cooking.”

 It isn’t uncommon for people to assume that my sister-in-law and I are mother and daughter.
 When they do I try not to react, though at first, I feel embarrassed.
 Is it a comment about her age?
 She isn’t that much older than me.
 But then I realize that it is probably because we are both small, and because of her eyes.
 They are blue, like mine.
 Bluer really.
 She is the only one in her family with blue eyes.

-When people say this to us, I just nod and say “No, she’s not my mother”, but my sister-in-law squinches up her nose, shakes her head, and then raises her hands to shoulder level and flaps them like bird wings.
+When people say this to us, I just nod and say “No, she’s not my mother”, but my sister-in-law squinches up her nose, shakes her head, and raises her hands to shoulder level, flapping them like bird wings.

 “I don’t have any responsibilities.
 I’m free, free,” she sings, continuing to bobble her head and flail her arms.

 I’ve heard many theories about why she never married or had children.
 Some say she was too ugly, or tavy, Guaraní for stupid, to attract anyone.
 But I’ve always believed her version.
 She never wanted to.